 You want to stop spending so much time, energy, and money on diets and “lifestyles” that ultimately don’t work and leave you feeling like a failure.

-Break Up with Binge Eating offers an empowering, strategic, and fully supported way out so you can stop dieting. for good.
+Break Up with Binge Eating offers an empowering, strategic, and fully supported way out so you can stop dieting.

 You would benefit from this program if you identify with one of the following labels:

 Just listen to what past clients have said:

 My favourite part about working with Sarah was how knowledgeable, down-to-earth, and personable she is.
 When I started working with her, I was at a point in my recovery where I was ready to learn, grow, and challenge my eating disorder-wired thinking about food and body.
 Step-by-step, she helped me to unpack my rituals, rules, and disordered thoughts.
 With her help, the line between “healthy” and “unhealthy” foods has blurred, and is starting to disappear.
 I have begun the process of believing my body is in fact okay, and does not need to be changed.”